 Prostate cancer is rare in men younger than 40, but the chance of having prostate cancer rises after age 50.
-Black men and men with a family history of prostate cancer in close relatives are most at risk for developing this disease.
+African American men and men with a family history of prostate cancer in close relatives are most at risk for developing this disease.

 Catching Prostate Cancer Early Can Save Your Life

-While it largely develops in older men, prostate cancer can happen at any age.
-In fact, it’s the second cause of cancer death among men.
+While it primarily develops in older men, prostate cancer can happen at any age.
+In fact, it’s the second leading cause of cancer death among men.
 Although that’s a startling statistic, the good news is that most men diagnosed with prostate cancer, especially in its early stages, can survive it.

 That’s why detecting this slow-growing cancer early, when it’s most treatable, is so important.
 A conversation with your primary care physician or urologist about your prostate cancer risk can help to create a screening plan that’s right for you.

 “Prostate cancer usually doesn’t cause noticeable symptoms, especially in the early stages,” said Joanne Hooks, FNP-BC, at AdventHealth Medical Group Urology at Calhoun and Chatsworth.
 “Our primary care and urology team is incredible at providing personalized care for each and every patient.”

 When no symptoms are present, we suggest starting prostate cancer screening at:

 - Age 40 for men at high risk (family history of prostate cancer, especially father or brother or African Americans)